 In today’s world?
 Good luck with that.
 But you can reach the exhibition easily enough…

 You can easily reach it on foot from the centre or using the 1, D and 71 trams that meander along the Ring boulevard (get out at Rathausplatz, Burgtheater).
-The Rathaus subway station on the U2 line is also very close.
+The Schottentor and Rathaus subway stations on the U2 line are also very close.

 Address: Felderstraße 6-8, 1010 Vienna